ibm-cloud-docs/dns/dns-records-overview.md

 ## The `CNAME` section:

 CNAME records point to domain names instead of IP addresses.
 The benefit to using a CNAME record is that you can point a host to a particular domain name, then only modify the target domain name’s A records to have the change take place on both domains.
-This method is commonly used by those who own several TLD versions (.com, .net, .org, etc.) of the same domain.
+This method commonly is used by those who own several top-level domains (TLD) in different versions (.com, .net, .org, etc.) of the same domain.

 For example, you own _domain.com_ and you also own _domain.net_, and you want the records to point to the same IP.
 You can create CNAME records for the _www_ host of _domain.net_ that point to www.domain.com.
 Then, to change the _www_ host of _domain.net_ all you must do it modify the A record of www.domain.com to point to its new IP address, and www.domain.net also is automatically changed.